MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-record-routing-config-using-solutions.md

 > [!TIP]
 > Once a new capacity profile is migrated using Configuration Migration Tool, updates can be migrated using solutions.

-1. Use the Configuration Migration tool to create the schema and export data in source organization for capacity profiles configuration.
+1. Use the Configuration Migration Tool to create the schema and export data in source environment for capacity profiles configuration.
-   - **Entity display name**: When you create the schema, select the entities in the same sequence as mentioned in the table.
+   - **Entity display name**: When you create the schema, select the tables (entities) from the list in the same sequence as mentioned in the table below.
-   - **Attribute display name**: We recommend that you select the attributes defined in the following table.
-You don't need to select the out-of-the-box system defined attributes like Created By, Created On, Modified By, Modified On, and Owner.
-You can select custom attributes, if necessary.
+   - **Attribute display name**: We recommend that you select the columns (attributes) defined in the table below.
+You don't need to select the out-of-the-box system defined columns like **Created By**, **Created On**, **Modified By**, **Modified On**, and **Owne**r.
+You can select custom columns, if necessary.
-   - **Use FetchXML to filter records**: For each entity, use the appropriate FetchXML query that's mentioned in the following table to get single, multiple, or all records based on your requirement.
-For single or multiple records, you need to use source organization to get the correct name in uiname and GUID in value.
+   - **Use FetchXML to filter records**: For each selected table, use the appropriate FetchXML query that's mentioned in the table below to get single, multiple, or all records based on your requirement.
+For single or multiple rows, you need to use source environment to get the correct name in uiname and GUID in value.
 If required, you can use the **ADVANCED FIND** menu item to construct the appropriate FetchXML query.

     |Entity display name (Logical name)  |Attribute display name (Logical name)  |Use FetchXML to filter records  |
     |---------|---------|---------|